harshm121/harshm121.github.io/index.md

         <br>
         <figure>
             <blockquote cite="https://www.goodreads.com/quotes/9570805-the-choice-as-he-saw-it-was-this-you-give">
-                <p>"Do we settle for the world as it is, or do we work for the world as it should be?"</p>
+                <p>Do we settle for the world as it is, or do we work for the world as it should be?</p>
                 <figcaption>— Barack Obama</figcaption>
             </blockquote>